Alert

 • How they prefer to communicate and how often.

-• What modified work opportunities are available.
+• Modified work opportunities that are available.
+Consider asking:

 • Whether they will keep the worker’s job available.